Ernie1/MoonTan/readme.md

     2018-12-04 18:00:15,212 - INFO - rcvAckAndRwnd - EstimatedRTT=0.0073 DevRTT=0.0011 TimeoutInterval=0.011
     2018-12-04 18:00:15,213 - INFO - rcvAckAndRwnd - Finished
     ```
-According to the results above, our program performs competently in the real network such as the well action of retransmission.
+According to the results above, our program performs competently in the real network environment such as the well action of retransmission on server side.
 Besides, we could find an interesting and factual phenomenon that the upload speed (slower than 500 KB/s) is much slower than the download speed (faster than 5 MB/s) on personal computer.